-Prerequisite: GEY 1111 with a grade of C or better, and College Readiness in English and Quantitative Literacy Math
+Prerequisite: GEY 1111 with a grade of C or better

 GEY 1135 | Environmental Geology with Lab: GT-SC1

 Introduces the subject of geology as it relates to human activities.
 Geologic hazards such as floods, landslides, earthquakes, and volcanoes are investigated.
 Mineral, energy, soil, and water resources are discussed in terms of their geologic formation and identification, usage by society, and associated environmental impacts.
 Land use issues, waste, and pollution are also examined.
 This course is part of the Statewide Guaranteed Transfer courses.
 GT-SC1